View entire map

 View more photos on Flickr

-million ($879 inflated to year of construction) will extend the corridor to I-90 and
+Extend the corridor to I-90 and

-provide an interim connection to the
+provide a connection to the

-interstate.
+Interstate.
 This practical design allows

 use of the full length of the corridor